WHAT IS VOYAGEUR OUTWARD BOUND SCHOOL'S STANCE ON COVID-19?

 If your course needs to be canceled your course advisor will reach out to you directly to discuss your options.

 COVID-19 - Pre-Course Policies

 WHAT IS OUTWARD BOUND DOING TO REDUCE THE LIKELIHOOD OF SOMEONE BRINGING COVID-19 TO COURSE?

-During screening, and in the communications from Admissions and Student Services leading up to course, OE applicants are asked to disclose any travel or contact history that would put them in a higher risk category for contracting or transmitting COVID-19.
-Travel history includes any travel from/through high- or medium-risk areas as defined by the CDC at the time of the conversation.
+During the screening process from Admissions leading up to the course, applicants are asked to disclose any contact history that would put them in a higher risk category for contracting or transmitting COVID-19.
 Contact history includes close contact with anyone with a confirmed or presumed case of COVID-19 or anyone with an acute respiratory disease AND a relevant travel history.